Jeremy Swayman: International play

 Swayman made his international ice hockey debut when he was selected to represent the United States junior team at the 2018 World Junior Ice Hockey Championships in Buffalo, New York.
 As the third goaltender behind Jake Oettinger and Joseph Woll, Swayman received limited playing time in the tournament outside of an exhibition game against Sweden and the bronze-medal match against the Czech Republic.
 Swayman played in the final 3 minutes and 19 seconds of the third-place game, allowing no goals as Team USA defeated the Czech Republic 9–3 to take the bronze medal.

 Following an injury to Alex Nedeljkovic of the Detroit Red Wings, Swayman joined the United States national team for the 2022 IIHF World Championship in Finland.
 He recorded a shutout in his first World Championship appearance, stopping all 17 shots he faced in a 3–0 win over Great Britain.
 The United States team finished in fourth place, losing the bronze-medal match 8–4 to Czechia.
 Swayman allowed seven goals in the game but finished the tournament with a .909 SV%, 2.23 GAA, and two shutouts.

 With the Bruins missing the playoffs, Swayman was once again named to the U.S. national team for the 2025 IIHF World Championship, his second appearance with the team.
 Swayman earned the starting nod for the team in the playoff round, where he would help the U.S. earn its first trip to the gold medal match since 1933.
-In the gold medal game, Swayman would post a shutout in a 1–0 overtime win over Switzerland to give the U.S. its first gold medal since 1960.
+In the gold medal game, Swayman would post a shutout in a 1–0 overtime win over Switzerland to give the U.S. its first gold medal since 1980.
 Overall in the tournament, Swayman went undefeated at 7-0, with 1.69 GAA and .921 SV%.

 Personal life

 During the 2021–22 NHL season, Swayman and fellow Bruins goaltender Linus Ullmark went viral for the hugs they gave each other after games.
 The ritual began after the Bruins won their home opener, after which Swayman said, "I don't think it's leaving, it was perfect".

+Swayman and his long-time girlfriend Alessandra Iacaboni became engaged in late 2025 and welcomed their son Briggs in June 2026.

+Amid online backlash faced by the men's Olympic hockey team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations and members of the team laughing at President Trump's comments of being impeached if he did not invite the women's team to the White House, the team was invited to meet with the president and attend the State of the Union.
+Swayman was among the majority who visited with the president and attended the State of the Union, calling both "an incredible honor".
+Swayman later told reporters that the USA men's team should have reacted differently to the comments made and that there is shared respect and excitement between the two teams.